webpro/baseplate/README.md

 #### Behavior tests

-There is some highly experimental behavior testing setup in the `/test/behavior` folder.
+There is some highly experimental behavior testing setup in the `/test/jasmine-behavior` folder.
 Essentially, it's Jasmine + jQuery + [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
-Run the tests in the browser at `/test/behavior`, or:
+Run the tests in the browser at `/test/jasmine-behavior`, or from CLI:

+    testem -t test/jasmine-behavior/index.html
-    testem -t test/behavior/index.html
+    testem ci -t test/jasmine-behavior/index.html

 ### Styleguide